Why is my Lavender Turning Black? (How to Solve it)

 • Amend the soil so that it’s lower to medium in nutrients and do not use fertilizer (overly fertile soil causes lavenders to grow droopy which makes them more susceptible to fungal disease).

-• Adjust the soil pH if the soil is overly acidic (or transplant to pots where you can customise the soil characteristics much easier for growing lavender).
+• Adjust the soil pH if the soil is overly acidic (or transplant to pots where you can customize the soil characteristics much easier for growing lavender).

 • Locate the lavender in an area of your garden with good airflow, lavenders do not like high humidity as they are adapted to living in breezy conditions by the Mediterranean coast.
 Planting in pots is a good way to increase airflow, to prevent disease.